 To deal with customer banking data, you have to be PCI DSS certified.
 This certificate is a must even if you're using a very secure payment gateway.
 In order to get certified, you need to go through a complex verification procedure.

 How to protect your Fintech app from fraudulent attacks?
-Read our article, explaining everything in detail.
+Unveil Machine Learning fraud prevention capabilities and benefits

 The first thing you should do is to make sure your information system containing the customer credit card data is compliant with the demands of PCI DSS.
 The next step is addressing vulnerabilities that were found by pentesters.